christianebacani/Roadmap/README.md

 ### Automates Boring Stuff using Python

 This directory contains all the Python scripts I've developed based on lessons from the book *Automate the Boring Stuff with Python*.
 I'm passionate about automation and scripting, and these projects reflect both my interests and career aspirations.
 I believe in building what I learn, and as part of that commitment, I consistently ship my work to GitHub to share and document my progress.

+### HackerRank

+This directory includes various folders such as `Python (Basics)`, serving as a collection of Python exercises I've completed on the `HackerRank` platform.
+These exercises complement my learning approach by reinforcing key concepts in Software Engineering and Data Engineering.
+In addition to building projects, solving diverse Python problems helps strengthen my foundational skills, ensuring a lasting impact on my career development.

 ## Contact